-- 9.1 The Chief Executive Officer is the top executive responsible for the institution with ultimate executive responsibility for the institution's operations, compliance and performance.
-The CEO serves as the main link between the board and the executive. - 9.2 The CEO shall not hold the position of CEO of a credit institution or insurance undertaking of more than one institution at any one time. - 9.3 The CEO shall have relevant financial services expertise, qualifications and background or be required to undertake relevant and timely comprehensive training.
-The relevant financial services background or training shall ensure that the CEO has the necessary knowledge, skills and experience and/or training required to comprehend fully each of the following: - The nature of the institution's business, activities and related risks; - His or her individual direct and indirect responsibilities and the board's responsibilities; and - The institution's financial statements. - 9.4 The CEO shall have the necessary personal qualities, professionalism and integrity to carry out his or her obligations. - 9.5 The renewal of the CEO contract shall be reviewed at least every 5 years.
+- 9.3 The CEO shall have relevant financial expertise, qualifications and background or be required to undertake relevant and timely comprehensive training.
+The relevant financial services background or training shall ensure that the CEO has the necessary knowledge, skills and experience and/or training required to comprehend fully each of the following: - The nature of the institution's business, activities and related risks; - His or her individual direct and indirect responsibilities and the board's responsibilities; and - The institution's financial statements.